Groveport Town Hall Art Gallery

 The Groveport Town Hall Art Gallery is located on the first floor of Groveport Town Hall, located in the downtown historic district.
 It shares the first floor exhibition space with the Groveport Heritage Museum and the Groveport Cultural Arts Center.

 Area professional and amateur artists regularly display works of art and interesting collections, with exhibitions changing monthly.
-Recent exhibitions have included paintings and photographs, antique glassware, Victorian children's toys, vintage trains and Erector sets, woodcarver crafts, and three exhibits from The Smithsonian Institution.
+Recent exhibitions have included paintings and photographs, antique glassware, Victorian children's toys, vintage trains and Erector sets, woodcarver crafts, and four exhibits from The Smithsonian Institution.

 The gallery is open free of charge Monday - Saturday from 9 am - 8 pm and Sunday from noon to 6 pm.